 Articles by Brian Traynor

-Mr. Traynor is Chair and Associate Professor in Information Design.
+Mr. Traynor is an Associate Professor at Information Design, Mount Royal University.
 His research interests include Job Performance and Information Comprehension, Design Teaching Methods, and User Attribution of Blame.
 He spent 20 years in Telecom and IT Technical Communications before returning to an academic environment.